twilio-se-anz/demo-crelay-snow/README.md

 - Implemented a flexible context loading system that allows switching conversation contexts and tool sets at runtime
 - Added support for multiple context files (e.g., defaultContext.md, MyContext.md) to handle different use cases
 - Enhanced tool manifest system with dynamic loading capabilities, allowing tools to be loaded based on context
-- Environment variables (CONTEXT_FILE, TOOL_MANIFEST_FILE) now control which context and tools are loaded
+- Environment variables (LLM_CONTEXT, LLM_MANIFEST) now control which context and tools are loaded
 - Improved separation of concerns by isolating different conversation scenarios with their own contexts

 ### Added DeepSeek Response Service